 BY SIGNING BELOW, YOU ARE CONFIRMING THAT Settle Our Debt HAS EXPLAINED TO YOU, AND YOU UNDERSTAND, ALL THE ISSUES SET FORTH BELOW.
 If you wish to discuss or comment on any of these disclosures or discuss any aspect of your debt settlement program, please email us at firstname.lastname@example.org with your contact information and the AFCC compliance department will respond to you as quickly as possible.

-- You are enrolling into a debt resolution/credit advocacy program after voluntarily seeking the assistance of Settle Our Debt.
-The goal you have set is to negotiate mutually agreeable resolutions between you and your creditor(s) for payment of certain unsecured debt(s) described as Enrolled Debts.
-No specific results can be predicted or guaranteed.
+- You are enrolling into a debt settlement program.
+The objective of your debt settlement program is for Settle Our Debt to negotiate mutually agreeable resolutions between you and each of your creditor(s) for the resolution of your unsecured debt(s), which are itemized as part of your enrollment agreement and are referred to as Enrolled Debts.
+You understand and acknowledge that no specific results can be predicted or guaranteed.

 - You will be responsible for saving sufficient funds to enable Settle Our Debt to negotiate debt resolutions on your behalf.
 In order for Settle Our Debt to negotiate on your behalf, you must adhere to a regular schedule of deposits.
 These funds will be deposited into a separate FDIC-insured bank account that you and only you will control.
 Under no circumstances will Settle Our Debt have custody or control of the funds you set aside.

 - The savings program necessary to settle your debts is detailed in your enrollment agreement.
 Summaries of the minimum monthly savings amount and the estimated period needed to settle all of your debts have been prepared for you.
 Actual resolution amounts, and the period required to settle all of your debts are likely to vary, possibly substantially, from these estimates, based on creditor behavior, your ability and willingness to keep to your deposit schedule and other factors.